day8/re-frame-10x/docs/HyperlinkedInformation/UnderstandingTiming.md

 ## Know Your Epoch Timeline

-You'll understand the Timings tab better if you understand how an event is processed within the browser.
-This infographic might help:
+The Timing Tab is easier to understand once you have internalised the following graphic which shows how, operationally, the six dominoes play out, over time, within the browser.

 <img src="https://raw.githubusercontent.com/Day8/re-frame/master/images/epoch.png">